Hansimov/ezedi/README.md

 <h3>Logs</h3>

 **v0.1.0**
-[x] Implement a video player prototype with the help of Qt's [videowidget example](https://doc.qt.io/qt-5/qtmultimedia-multimediawidgets-videowidget-example.html).
+- [x] Implement a video player prototype with the help of Qt's [videowidget example](https://doc.qt.io/qt-5/qtmultimedia-multimediawidgets-videowidget-example.html).
+- [x] Release with .dll files successfully

 <h3>Features to do:</h3>